 Fonts are software, so whoever is using the software needs to buy a license for it.

 EULA stands for End-User License Agreement.
 When you “buy a font,” what you’re buying is a license to use font software in specific ways.
-These ways are described in your EULA, which is the legally binding contract between you and H&FJ.Read More
+These ways are described in your EULA, which is the legally binding contract between Hoefler & Co. and you.Read More

 Like all software, fonts are licensed for a specific number of computers, and prices start at one computer.
 Not every computer on your network needs a font license: only machines on which the fonts are operational, and those on which they are stored, need a license.
 That is, if the font can be activated so that it appears in your menu, or the font files themselves are stored on your hard drive, your computer needs a license.